-The following are the declarations that every landlord in Florida has to disclose to their tenants before allowing them to sign the lease.
+As stated in the Florida landlord-tenant laws, the following are the declarations that every rental property owner in Florida has to disclose to their tenants before allowing them to sign the lease:

-- The identity of the landlord.
-Florida landlord laws say that a landlord must disclose the name and address of the person authorized to handle all the necessary property management matters.
+The identity of the landlord.
+Florida landlord laws say that they must disclose the name and address of the person authorized to handle all the necessary property management matters in the lease.
 (See Fla.
 Stat.
 Ann. §83.50).

-- Warning about Radon.
+Warning about Radon.
 Levels of radon that exceed federal and state guidelines have been found in buildings in Florida.
-Landlords must disclose its presence, as it is a radioactive gas that might present certain health risks to tenants.
+A landlord must disclose its presence in the lease, as it is a radioactive gas that might present certain health risks.
 (See Fla.
 Sta.
 Ann. §404.056).

-- Warning about fires.
-Florida mandates that in all buildings greater than 3 stories tall, new tenants need to be made aware about the availability of fire protection.
+Warning about fires.
+Florida law mandates that in all buildings greater than 3 stories tall, new tenants need to be made aware of the availability of fire protection.
 (See Fla.
 Stat.
 Ann. §83.50).

-- Rules about security deposits.
-Florida landlords must also disclose the rules about security deposits.
-The rules include details such as: Whether the deposit will be kept in an interest or non-interest-bearing account, the account depository’s name, and the time and rate of any interest payments.
+Rules about security deposits.
+A landlord must also disclose the rules about security deposits in the lease.
+The rules include details such as: whether the tenants' deposit will be kept in an interest or non-interest-bearing account, the account depository’s name, and the time and rate of any interest payments.
 (See Fla.
 Stat.
 Ann. §§83.49, 83.43 (12)).

-- Details about rent.
-When it comes to rent payments, landlords in Florida must disclose things like the rent amount, when rent is due, length of the tenancy, grace period, acceptable payment methods, and the price of late fees.
+Details about rent.
+When it comes to the rental payments, landlords in Florida must disclose things in the lease like the rent amount, when rent is due, length of the tenancy, grace period, acceptable payment methods, and the price of late fees.